Jscina/PyPass/_BuildFolder/README.md

 To install (Source):

-        Download the zip and run python Create_EXE.py The default login is:
+        Download the zip and run python Create_EXE.py from your terminal

-        Username: Username
-        Password: Password
+Create a new account to get started